giorgiop94/giorgio-blog/_blog/writing/fiction.md

 Luigi Pirandello

-I’d love to hear from anyone who’s got recommendations, or whom like me decides to give novels a try after years of non-fiction 🙂 Feel free to (https://twitter.com/giorgiop_)
+I’d love to hear from anyone who’s got recommendations, or whom like me decides to give novels a try after years of non-fiction 🙂 Feel free to [reah out on twitter](https://twitter.com/giorgiop_)